runeh/typical-fetch/README.md

 - interceptor / event handlers?
 - clean up where error handling happens
 - test for throwing in weird places
-- test for throwing in json parsing
 - support passing in baseUrl when building?
 Or a `host()`.
 If present, skip the arg.
 - Just have one arg, which has `baseUrl` ?
 - rename baseUrl to host?
 - make args object readonly
+- Have more custom errors? like at least JSON parsing at least?